Goddess Ninkharsag—Ancient Powerful Mother who Faded into The Holy Ghost

 So, how did she lose her position?
 The mythological record states the war of arms became a war of ideology as mankind continued to grow in spite of Enlil’s efforts at population control.
 As man diversified, most found themselves in two camps: Enki, whose dominion was Magan, or Egypt, and Enlil, who had moved his power base from Sumer to what we know today as Jerusalem.
-All three were old by that time, and with Ninkharsag being mockingly referred to as “an old cow” behind her back by the other Annunaki, though she still had power.
+All three were old by that time, and Ninkharsag was mockingly being referred to as “an old cow” behind her back by the other Anunnaki, though she still had power.

 Enlil, however, felt himself betrayed—by his brother Enki not accepting his claim to the throne, and by Ninkharsag taking his side.
 Also he felt deceived by their creation of intelligent humans starting with Eve, and by Innana (often mistaken for Ninkharsag, but a different female), who ransacked his ‘Holy of Hollies’ in her quest to dominate the earth.

 Inanna, the most prominent female deity in ancient Mesopotamia on the Ishtar Vase. ( Public Domain )